Trailokyanath Chakravarty: Early life

+Chakravarty was born in 1889 in Kapasiatia district Mymensingh in present-day Bangladesh to his father Durgacharan Chakraborty.
+He joined the freedom struggle in 1906 at 7 years of age while still in school and became a leader of the Dhaka Anushilan Samiti.
+He was first arrested for his revolutionary activities in 1908, as a result of that he did not finish his education.
+However, he could speak 3-4 Indian languages apart from English.
+Many of these languages he learnt in jail from his fellow prisoners.

-Chakravarty joined the revolutionary organization Anushilan Samiti in 1906 while in school.
-He was arrested for revolutionary activity in 1908, and consequently could not complete his schooling.
-In 1912, he was arrested for a murder but later released due to lack of evidence.
-He was arrested again, in Calcutta in 1914, due to his underground revolutionary activities carried out in Rajshahi, Comilla and Malda and was sent to Andaman for the Barisal Conspiracy Case.
+In 1912, he was arrested for murder but was released due to lack of evidence.
+He was arrested again, in Calcutta in 1914, due to his underground revolutionary activities carried out in Rajshahi, Comilla and Malda.
+He was one of the chief accused in the Barisal Conspiracy Case of 1913, was sentenced by the British and transported to the Andamans as a result.

 Role in freedom struggle

-Trailokyanath came back to Calcutta on the expiry of his sentence.
+Trailokyanath went back to Calcutta on the expiry of his sentence.
 There he took the charge of the National School.
 He was arrested once more in 1927 and was sent to a prison at Mandalaya in Burma.
+He spent six years in the Cellular Jail of Andaman and Nicobar Islands.
 He was released in 1928 when he joined the Hindustan Republican Army.
-He participated in the Lahore Congress in 1929.
+He participated in the Lahore session of the Indian National Congress in 1929.
 He was in jail again from 1930 to 1938.
-After his release, Trailokyanath joined the Ramgarh Congress.
-He made a futile attempt to stir rebellion in the British Indian army during the Second World War.
-He participated in the quit India movement and was imprisoned in 1942.
-However, he was released from jail in 1946.
-He now devoted himself to organisational activities in Noakhali.
+After his release, Trailokyanath joined the Ramgarh session of the Indian National Congress.
+He made a futile attempt to stir rebellion in the British Indian Army during the Second World War.
+He participated in the Quit India Movement and was again imprisoned in 1942, then released from jail in 1946.
+He now devoted himself to organisational activities in Noakhali District.